Party Over: Music video

 The music video for 'Party Over' was shot in Los Angeles, California, on 30 January 2013.
 Lily released the music video on 6 March 2013.
 When talking about it she said that "the concept of the video is pretty simple really, it's a party.
 But it's not just a predictable party.
 The whole party is going back in time constantly through the video."
 The video starts with Lily dropping her mobile phone in the water while doing her make-up.
 Then, the video shows her phone changing the hours during the night, where she parties with her friends.
 During the party she jumps at the swimming pool, makes a tattoo on her arm, drinks, and plays video game.
-The video ends with she stepping on and breaking her phone.
+The video ends with her stepping on and breaking her phone.
 The video was directed by Travis Kopach.
 A three-minute "Behind The Scenes" video was released on 19 March 2013.